Drop The Mic Entertainment

 We offer dance floor lasers and LED's for every event.
 Each uplighting package comes with a number of LED lights that can be placed around the room to create that "wow" factor.

-Sometimes shameless self-promotion sometimes rears its ugly head at wedding receptions in the form of a sign or banner advertising the DJ’s company name and contact information.
+Sometimes shameless self-promotion rears its ugly head at wedding receptions in the form of a sign or banner advertising the DJ’s company name and contact information.
 You will never see one of these at any of our weddings.
-I think it's just cheesy if your guest want to more information, they are more than welcome to come up and chat.
+I think it's just cheesy if your guests want more information, they are more than welcome to come up and chat.

 Ok, I'm sold how do we contact you?